Structural steel brings balance to an asymmetrical bascule-leaf bridge near the Pasquotank River in coastal North Carolina

 For construction of the new eastbound bridge, all traffic was shifted to the westbound bridge and the existing eastbound bridge was completely removed.

-One of the most challenging aspects of the project was the construction of the new bascule pier, which had only 1ft clearance from the existing westbound bridge bascule pier.
+One of the most challenging aspects of the project was the steel construction of the new bascule pier, which had only 1ft clearance from the existing westbound bridge bascule pier.
 Steel sheet piles were installed to form a cofferdam, then pipe piles were installed in the wet.
 Next, a tremie seal was placed in the cofferdam to allow for dewatering, which allowed the new reinforced concrete bascule piers to be built in the dry.

 The new bridge machinery was placed in the bascule pier and the tail portion of the bascule span was installed.
 A splice was introduced into the bascule girder so the toe portion could be floated into position later without blocking the navigable channel.
 Next, the counterweight concrete was poured and the toe portion of the bascule span was installed.
 The final alignment of the span to the operating machinery was made, at which point the span was fully operational.